-The conservative agricultural hub near Omaha, population 26,000, is one of a handful of cities that have acted on their own over the last decade to curb illegal immigration.
+This conservative agricultural hub near Omaha, population 26,000, was one of a handful of cities that have acted on their own over the last decade to curb illegal immigration.
 Most of those efforts have become mired in costly court battles.

-Opponents of the housing restrictions say they have hurt the city's reputation without accomplishing much.
+Critics of the restrictions say they have hurt the city's reputation without accomplishing much.

 "Most people agree we need to change our federal immigration system.
 This ordinance doesn't address that," Virginia Meyer said while taking a break from distributing roughly 500 yard signs encouraging people to vote against the rules.